-Prior to the fourth quarter of 2001, Robert S. Prather, Jr., our Executive Vice President - Acquisitions, and A. Richard Benedek, Chief Executive Officer of Stations, periodically discussed general business conditions and mutually beneficial opportunities, including the potential acquisition by Gray of various Benedek television stations or the exchange of various Gray television stations for various Benedek television stations.
+Prior to the fourth quarter of 2001, Robert S. Prather, Jr., our Executive Vice President - Acquisitions, and A. Richard Benedek, Chief Executive Officer of Stations, periodically discussed general business conditions and mutually beneficial opportunities, including the potential acquisition by Gray of various Benedek television stations.

-During the fourth quarter of 2001, Stations and its financial advisor approached us in connection with Stations' efforts to sell certain of its assets in an effort to reduce its level of outstanding debt.
-During the fourth quarter of 2001, we had discussions with Stations and its financial advisor regarding our purchase of selected assets of Stations and analyzed the feasibility of such an acquisition.
+Late in 2001, Stations and its financial advisor approached us in connection with Stations' efforts to sell certain of its assets in an effort to reduce its level of outstanding debt.
+We had discussions with Stations and its financial advisor regarding our purchase of selected assets of Stations and analyzed the feasibility of such an acquisition.
 As a result of our discussions and analysis regarding an acquisition of selected assets of Stations, we determined that an acquisition of all or substantially all of the assets of Stations would be more efficient for Gray.